For those new to the Order of the Arrow please click on the button in the menu titled the Ordeal to learn more about the induction process.

 The cost for Ordeal candidates is $40, which includes the cost of food, OA sash, OA handbook, and the Lodge flap patch.

-YOU MUST ATTEND A LODGE INDUCTION WEEKEND WITHIN ONE YEAR OF BEING ELECTED INTO THE ORDER OF THE ARROW.
+YOU MUST ATTEND A LODGE INDUCTION WEEKEND WITHIN 18 months OF BEING ELECTED INTO THE ORDER OF THE ARROW.
 IF YOU FAIL TO COMPLETE THE INDUCTION IN A YEAR, YOU WILL HAVE TO BE RE-ELECTED BY YOUR PEERS.

 Please eat dinner before arriving Friday night.
 No food will be provided until breakfast on Saturday.